United Thank Offering 2020 Annual Grants Application deadline March 6, 2020

 - One additional application for a companion/partnership grant from a diocese of The Episcopal Church.

 Learn more about project eligibility, as well as the types of projects which are not eligible here; “United Thank Offering 2020 Grant Focus & Criteria”.

-More information on the informational webinars on October 15, 2019 at noon and 8:00 pm Eastern and on January 14, 2020 at the same times are available here; “Helpful Hints For Applying For A UTO Grant”.
+Potential applicants are invited to participate in an informational webinar offered by the UTO board on October 15, 2019 at noon and 8:00 pm Eastern and again on January 14, 2020 at the same times.
+More information available here; “Helpful Hints For Applying For A UTO Grant”.
 Or, contact the Rev. Canon Heather Melton, staff officer for the United Thank Offering, email@example.com, with questions.

 UTO highly recommends submitting your application to your diocesan office at least two weeks prior to this date to allow time for your bishop to read your application, offer comments, and sign it.
 Early submission of applications via Formstack provides UTO Staff Officer, the Rev. Canon Heather Melton, an opportunity to scan it for missing documents or signatures in advance of the deadline.